hacksu/How-To-Python/README.md

 search_for("League")
 ```

+And now, if you uncomment (remove the "#" in front of) those input lines from before, we can dynamically search through this collection of mice and see all kinds of data about the results.

 ## Conclusion

 We now have a Python program that lets you store mouse data and then search through it.
 I imagine this will be helpful for all of your lucrative e-sports careers.
 Along the way, we have learned about strings, variables, lists, loops, input, functions, and objects.
 This was basically a semester-long introductory class in one session.
-In the future, you may want to learn about more built-in functions that can be imported to access them in Python; you will probably want to create more complicated classes that let you define custom functions in the objects that you create; and you may even want to know how to store mouse data in databases or files outside of your program.
+In the future, you may want to learn about more of the classes and functions built into Python; you will probably want to create classes in which you can define custom functions that are attached to specific objects; and you may even want to know how to store mouse data in databases or files outside of your program to be saved and loaded from.
 But this should give you a basic foundation for doing stuff with Python.
 Have fun.